 Reflection of profit in accounting - postings

-Profit according to the accounting of financial results is recalculated from the accrual method to the cash method by means of adjustments.
-Account 99 is used to reflect profit in accounting, and profit is reflected on debit, and losses on credit.
+Profit according to the accounting data of financial results is recalculated from the accrual method to the cash method by adjustment.
+To reflect profit in accounting, account 99 is used, with debits reflecting profits and credits reflecting losses.
 Analytical accounts include:

 • 99.1 - profits and losses;